business

 LLC

-Limited Liability Company - a business structure with liability protection.
+Limited Liability Company — a state-formed business structure that separates personal assets from business liabilities.

 Example